aimms/how-to/Articles/595/595-accessing-the-azure-datalake-externally.rst

 #.
 In this example we will be using `Postman <https://www.postman.com/>`_ to manage the requests.
 If you want to reproduce this example, or build a flow where you push data from an external source, we recommend having **some software or tool with which you can test and configure outgoing API requests**.

 #.
-You can use **our ADLS toolkit app** to validate the existing files and file structures on the ADLS (e.g. to check if the file you've sent is visible on the storage).
+You can use **our ADLS toolkit app** to validate the existing files and file structures on the ADLS (e.g. to check if the file you've sent is visible on the storage). `Visit the toolkit page here <https://how-to.aimms.com/Articles/598/598-datalake-tools.html>`__.

 #.
 To communicate with the ADLS we are using the `related Azure Data Lake API <https://learn.microsoft.com/en-us/rest/api/storageservices/data-lake-storage-gen2>`_ and the `Azure Blob REST API <https://learn.microsoft.com/en-us/rest/api/storageservices/blob-service-rest-api>`_ - creating a **SAS token for each request for authentication**.
 We discuss SAS tokens in further detail in one of the chapters below, but for the creation of a SAS token it is necessary to be able to compute a string using the SHA256 algorithm, and to encode that string by using Base64 encoding.
 There are default tools available for this, but you can also use the ADLS toolkit app to create a SAS token.